Is Sprout Social one of the most polished social media management tools out there?

 Key Features

-- Facebook, Instagram, Twitter/X, LinkedIn, Pinterest, Google Business Profile, TikTok, and YouTube are among the popular platforms that are supported.
+- Facebook, Instagram, LinkedIn, Pinterest, Google Business Profile, TikTok, YouTube, Threads, and Snapchat are among the popular platforms that are supported.

 - Real-time post optimization recommendations and integrated content inspiration.